andrewtavis/wikirec/README.md

 # Comparative Results [`↩`](#contents) <a id="comparative-results"></a>

-TFIDF generally outperformed all other methods in terms of providing what the user would expect, with the results being all the more striking considering its runtime is by far the shortest.
-The other strong performing model is BERT, as it does the best job of providing novel but sensible recommendations.
-LDA with the second shortest runtime provides novel recommendations along with what is expected, but recommends things that seem out of place more often than BERT.
-Doc2vec performs very poorly in that most results are nonsense, and it further takes the longest to train.
+- TFIDF generally outperformed all other NLP methods in terms of providing what the user would expect, with the results being all the more striking considering its runtime is by far the shortest.
+- The other strong performing NLP model is BERT, as it does the best job of providing novel but sensible recommendations.
+- The wikilink neural network also provides very sensible results, giving wikirec effective modeling options using different methods.
+- LDA with the second shortest runtime provides novel recommendations along with what is expected, but recommends things that seem out of place more often than BERT.
+- Doc2vec performs very poorly in that most results are nonsense, and it further takes the longest to train.

 See [examples/rec_books](https://github.com/andrewtavis/wikirec/blob/main/examples/rec_books.ipynb) and [examples/rec_movies](https://github.com/andrewtavis/wikirec/blob/main/examples/rec_movies.ipynb) for detailed demonstrations with model comparisons, as well as [examples/rec_ratings](https://github.com/andrewtavis/wikirec/blob/main/examples/rec_ratings.ipynb) for how to leverage user ratings.
 These notebooks can also be opened in [Google Colab](https://colab.research.google.com/github/andrewtavis/wikirec) for direct experimentation.

-Samples of TFIDF and BERT book recommendations using cosine similarity follow:
+Samples of TFIDF, BERT and WikilinkNN book recommendations using cosine similarity follow:

 <details><summary><strong>Baseline NLP Models</strong></summary>
 <p>